MicrosoftDocs/power-platform/ps-docs/ask-question.md

 ---
-title: Ask Project “Sophia” a question
+title: Ask Project "Sophia" a question
 description: Use the exploratory option to explore a question or topic.
+Write questions in natural language to reason over your data with AI-generated analysis and charts.
 author: mikkelsen2000
 ms.topic: overview
 ms.custom: